sisonke-lebata/RaceDay/README.md

 # RaceDay Overview
-RaceDay is a comprehensive event management system designed specifically for running races, marathons, and athletic events.
+RaceDay is a comprehensive event management system designed specifically for running races marathons, and athletic events.
 It handles the entire lifecycle from event creation to result publishing, with built-in support for user management, role-based access, registration tracking, payments, and sponsor management.

 **Core Capabilities:**
 Event Lifecycle Management: Create, schedule, and manage running events from announcement to completion